Understand the different types of Facebook ads and when to use them.

 The Internet has spurred countless new ways for scammers to take advantage of the innocent.
 One of them, the Google business listings scam, is specifically intended to defraud legitimate businesses.
 In this trick, scammers impersonate a Google representative by contacting businesses and requesting payment to set up or renew their listings.
 If you want to keep your business safe, keep reading to learn how to protect yourself from a Google listings scam.

 How to Spot a Google Business Listings Scam

-This is where the deceit arises: Google listings are entirely free and can be managed by any business owner at no cost.
-You may choose to hire a digital marketing agency to optimize your business listings for better search results.
-But, it’s not required to pay Google or any other entity to claim your business’ listings.
+The easiest way to spot a scam is by remembering that Google Business Profile is a free tool.
+While you may choose to hire a digital marketing agency to optimize your business listings, you’re not required to pay Google or any other entity to claim your business listings.

 Telling a Fake Google Listing Call From a Real One

 Keep in mind that it’s possible you may be getting a real call from a Google operator, but you need to pay close attention to make sure it’s the real deal.
 If Google does call you, it’ll likely be to confirm general information about an existing listing.
 We recommend reviewing Google’s guidelines on spotting fake calls.
 One key thing to remember is that Google never asks for payment, sign-up, or sensitive information over the phone.

 If a caller tries to elicit payment from you to claim your listing, flag them immediately.
 After filing a report, place your name on the National Do Not Call list if you haven’t already.
 Of course, you still risk being contacted since you’re not dealing with a legitimate telemarketing company that engages in ethical business practices.